 Louis looked down at the white tiled floor.
 An empty sandwich wrapper lay near his foot.
-“You knew I was lying?” he said.
+“You knew I was lying about not being in combat?” he said.

 “Not for sure until tonight,” Kadija replied.
 “But you faced down two guys with weapons, and you won.
-And I was watching from the window when you came down the sidewalk.
+I watched from the window when you came down the sidewalk.
 I never would have guessed you were injured.
 You moved like an animal.”

 Louis’s jaw tightened and his eyes narrowed.
 “What’s that supposed to mean?” he said.

 “Oh, Louis!”
-Kadija's eyes got round and she put her hand on her heart.
-“No, I didn't mean it that way!
-I just meant that you walked with a kind of grace and power, and I suddenly thought of a jungle cat as I watched you.”
+Kadija’s eyes got round and she put her hand on her heart.
+“No, I didn’t mean anything bad!
+I just meant that you walked with a kind of grace and power, and I thought of a jungle cat.”